Are the CCP’s Big Gold Purchases for Protection Against the Dollar—or to Attack It?

 Gold Value Fluctuations Don’t Matter to Beijing

-Although the value of the PBOC’s gold portfolio is subject to fluctuating market prices, China’s central bank seems to be more concerned about acquiring as much gold as it can and less concerned about changing valuations.
-In fact, according to Bloomberg, by the end of August of this year, the PBOC’s gold holdings reached 2,165 tons or about 4 percent of its total foreign reserves.
-Not surprisingly, in 2023, China led the world’s financial institutions in gold acquisitions and may do so in 2025.
+Although the value of the PBOC’s gold portfolio is subject to fluctuating market prices, the Chinese regime’s central bank seems to be more concerned about acquiring as much gold as it can and less concerned about changing valuations.
+In fact, according to Bloomberg, by the end of August 2024, the PBOC’s gold holdings reached almost 2,500 tons, or about 4 percent of its total foreign reserves.
+Not surprisingly, in 2023, the Chinese regime led the world’s financial institutions in gold acquisitions and may do so again in 2025.

-Domestic Demand: A Partial Cause of China’s Gold Fever
+Domestic Demand: A Partial Cause of the CCP’s Gold Fever

 There are several explanations for why Beijing is pursuing a bold gold policy.
-Certainly, gold has long been a safe haven for investors, especially during economic uncertainty.
-Currently, several economic factors are projecting uncertainty worldwide, including in China, which is driving demand.
-The ongoing property sector meltdown, an unreliable stock market, lower consumer spending, missed GDP growth targets, and the falling value of the yuan are just a few—and the people know this.
+Certainly, gold has long been a safe haven for investors, especially amid economic uncertainty.
+Currently, several economic factors are projecting uncertainty worldwide, including in China.
+The ongoing property sector meltdown, an unreliable stock market, lower consumer spending, missed GDP growth targets, and the falling value of the yuan are just a few of the factors driving demand—and the people know this.

 What’s more, there aren’t many good places for the Chinese to invest at home, and capital controls make it difficult for most Chinese to take advantage of foreign opportunities.
 Given gold’s history as a reliable store of value, it’s attractive to all levels of investors, resulting in rising domestic demand.
 For all these reasons, the PBOC is seeking to meet the Chinese public’s demand for gold.